 If US is selected, a user will see a dropdown list of states they can choose from.

 If International is selected, they’ll instead have a list of countries to choose from and can manually enter their Province/State/Region.

 Note: If you’d like to create custom schemes for your forms, please see our complete guide to creating additional schemes for the Address field.

-Add Placeholder Text or Default Values
+Adding Placeholder Text or Default Values

 You can help your users fill out the form by adding either placeholder text or default values.
 Placeholders can be used as an example to show users what information needs to be entered in the field.
 Default values can be used to automatically fill in a field for a user.

-Hide Extra Sub-Fields
+Hiding Extra Sub-Fields

 That’s it!
-You can now customize your address field options in WPForms.
+You can now customize your Address field options in WPForms.

 Next, would you like to customize the rest of your form fields?
 Be sure to check out our tutorial on customizing form field options for details and lots of examples.